whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.networks '["host"]'

+* `io.whalebrew.config.working_dir`: The path the working directory should be bound to in the container.
+For example putting this in your image's `Dockerfile` will ensure the working directory is available in /working_directory in the container

+        LABEL io.whalebrew.config.working_dir '/working_directory'

+#### Using user environment variables

+All three io.whalebrew.config.working_dir, io.whalebrew.config.volumes and io.whalebrew.config.environment are expanded with user environment variables at the time the container is launched.
+For example Adding the following line in your image's `Dockerfile` will:

+- bind your working directory to the container, keeping the same path
+- ensure the working directory of the container is the same as the user's one

+        LABEL io.whalebrew.config.working_dir '$PWD'

 ### Whalebrew images

 We maintain a set of packages which are known to follow these requirements under the `whalebrew` organization on [GitHub](https://github.com/whalebrew) and [Docker Hub](https://hub.docker.com/u/whalebrew/).
 If you want to add a package to this, open a pull request against [whalebrew-packages](https://github.com/whalebrew/whalebrew-packages).